 The numerical aperture is determined by the type of objective lens used.
 Standard air objectives have a maximum NA of 0.9 but for applications where spatial resolution is critical, immersion objectives can be used to obtain a higher NA.
 Here an immersion fluid with a higher refractive index than air (1) is placed between the front lens of the objective and a coverslip/sample where in normal objectives air would be.
 The two most commonly used fluids are water with a refractive index of 1.3, and oil which has a refractive index of approximately 1.5 (dependent on oil type).
 Water immersion objective have particular use in confocal Raman microscopy for the study of live cells in cell media, whilst oil objectives can be useful for depth studies.

-The highest lateral spectral resolution can only be achieved using a confocal Raman microscope.
+The highest lateral spatial resolution can only be achieved using a confocal Raman microscope.
 Confocal Raman microscopes utilise a pinhole that is used to reject out of focus light from detection.
 Figure 1 highlights the improvement in spatial resolution of polystyrene beads by narrowing the pinhole diameter of the Edinburgh Instruments RM5 Raman Microscope.

 Figure 1: polystyrene beads mapped on the RM5 Raman Microscope with varying pinhole diameters A) 2 mm B) 100 µm C) 50 µm D) 25 µm.